-10 Books You Need To Add To Your Summer Reading List
+10 Books To Add To Your Summer Reading List

 As a nerdy bookworm of a kid, my favorite part of summer was having unlimited time to read all of the books that I wanted.
 Finally I could put aside my schoolwork and do what I really wanted to do: stay cooped up in my room reading books all day long.

 Even though I've been out of school for a few years now and no longer have a few months of leisure to look forward to, I never quite outgrew the feeling that summer meant reading a ton of new books.
 So when the weather gets warmer, I find myself stocking up on new novels at my local library.
 I still do summer activities (going to parks, checking out the newest outdoor beer gardens, heading to the beach), I just do them with a book in my hand.
 Perfect, right?

 While typically I'm a classics girl (and I have a ton of classics I haven't gotten around to reading yet), I decided that this summer I am going to focus on novels that came out in the last year or so.
 Yup, I'm joining the modern reading world!
 So I went searching for recent books that looked like they would make great beach reads (or park reads, beer garden reads, etc.) Below are the ten books that are definitely on my reading list this summer.

 1. Harry Potter and the Cursed Child by J.K.
 Rowling